unoplatform/uno/doc/articles/uno-community-toolkit-v7.md

     This means that there's an unconditional reference to Uno Platform's packages, and you'll need to make sure to add the conditional references as suggested above.

-1. Add the the related needed namespaces
+1. Add the related needed namespaces

     ### [WinUI / WinAppSDK](#tab/tabid-winui)